materialsproject/fireworks/docs/index.rst

 * Storage and management of workflows through MongoDB, a noSQL datastore that is flexible and easy to use.

-* Ability to distribute the calculations over multiple worker nodes, each of which might use different a queueing system and process a different type of calculation.
+* Ability to distribute calculations over multiple worker nodes, each of which might use different a queueing system and process a different type of calculation.

 * Support for *dynamic* workflows that that react to results programmatically.
 You can pre-specify what actions to take depending on the output of a job (e.g., terminate a workflow, add a new step, or completely alter the workflow)